Don’t you love the early phase of a fitness commitment?

 - After I leave my desk for lunch, I will go for a walk around the complex before I eat.

-- After I leave work each night, I will go to the boxing/yoga/barre studio.
+- After I leave work each night, I will go to the boxing/yoga/barre studio on my way home.

 - After I finish the dishes at night, I will take my dog for a run.